JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> Write_Paraview(Tomo_rect,"Tomo_rect");
 julia> Write_Paraview(Topo_rect,"Topo_rect");
 ```
-We can now use the build-in tools of Paraview to visualize the data (see Figure \autoref{fig:example_basic} b), and perhaps use the data as inspiration to create an initial numerical model setup.
+We can now use the build-in tools of Paraview to visualize the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
 It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a "votemap" to count in how many tomographic models a specific seismic anomaly is present.

 # Examples of usage